znsio/specmatic-documentation/documentation/contract_tests.md

   | 10 | John |
 ```

-Run the stub using `{{ site.qontract_cmd }} stub sample_application.qontract.
+Run the stub using `{{ site.spec_cmd }} stub sample_application.spec.

-In a new tab, let's try running user.qontract as a test.
+In a new tab, let's try running user.spec as a test.

 ```
-> qontract test user.qontract
+> specmatic test user.spec
 >> Request Start At Fri Jun 19 16:30:36 IST 2020
 -> GET /user/10
 -> Accept-Charset: UTF-8